dystobic/writeups/2021/DeconstruCTF/Reject humanity return to libc/README.md

 [challenge](./challenge) | [libc-2.31.so](./lib/x86_64-linux-gnu/libc-2.31.so) | [dispenser_login.c](./dispenser_login.c)
 ___

-###### Disclaimer
-Not using some of `pwntools` functionality in the exploit like ELF loading & dynamically finding offsets or building ROP chains was intentionally.
-I explicitely wanted to do some manual work and preparation of the attack in order to consolidate my knowledge.

 ## Investigation
 Looking at the provided [source](./dispenser_login.c) of the program we can spot a common buffer overflow vulnerability in the `disarm_dispenser` function caused by the insecure `gets` function.
 The program is pretty minimal and does not reward us with any other function to integrate in our exploit - so we are going to leverage a classical [return-to-libc attack](https://en.wikipedia.org/wiki/Return-to-libc_attack).
-___
-###### Note
-It seems the stack is not NX enabled on the binary, so maybe a simple shellcode injection would have done the job, too.
-___

 The exploit is divided into two different stages:
 1. Pretending that ASLR is enabled on the target system, we first leak the absolute address